HaloZero/FEWD_Curriculum_24/Week_04_Intro_JavaScript/07_js_basics/README.md

 __IDEA__:

-We could have a text box, where users enter a degree click Celsius or Fareiheint, the temp converts and the background changes to represent that temperature.
-If it is hot a sunny background.
-If its cold, a winter background.
+We could have a text box, where users enter a degree, click Celsius or Fahrenheit amd the temp converts and the background changes to represent that temperature.
+If it is hot, a sunny background.
+If it's cold, a winter background.

 ####Time: 00 min